Bilingual pun

 A bilingual pun is a pun created by a word or phrase in one language sounding similar to a different word or phrase in another language.
-The result of a bilingual pun is often a joke that makes sense in more than one language.
+The result of a bilingual pun can be a joke that makes sense in more than one language (a joke that can be translated) or a joke which requires understanding of both languages (a joke specifically for those that are bilingual).
 A bilingual pun can be made with a word from another language that has the same meaning, or an opposite meaning.

 Description

 A bilingual pun involves a word from one language which has the same or similar meaning in another language's word.
 The word is often homophonic whether on purpose or by accident.
-Another feature of the bilingual pun is that the person does not need to have the ability to speak both languages in order to understand the pun.
+Another feature of the bilingual pun is that the person does not always need to have the ability to speak both languages in order to understand the pun.
 The bilingual pun can also demonstrate common ground with a person who speaks another language.